 The Independent Panel will conduct an impartial, independent, and comprehensive review.
 Panelists are drawing from their expertise and experiences and are not representing their institutions or governments.

 The Independent Panel is financed from WHO’s assessed contributions.
 It will not accept additional contribution in cash or in kind.
 The panel members are making their contributions on a voluntary and non-remunerated basis.

 The Independent Panel will work in a manner that is as open and transparent as possible.
 It will reach out to the world’s best possible expertise and experiences and will listen to different stakeholders’ perspectives, including those of Member States, civil society, academia, the private sector and the general public.
 Data and evidence will guide the work of the Independent Panel.

 Meetings and Reporting

 The Independent Panel will report in the following ways:

 - Briefings and Reports to WHO Governing Bodies

 - The Co-chairs briefed the WHO Executive Board at its scheduled session on 5-6 October 2020.

-- A first progress report will be presented at the resumed 73rd World Health Assembly scheduled from 9-14 November.
+- A first progress report was presented at the resumed 73rd World Health Assembly on 10 November 2020.

-- A second progress report will be presented to the WHO Executive Board scheduled from 18-26 January 2021.
+- A second progress report was presented to the WHO Executive Board on 19 January 2021.

-- The Co-Chairs will also brief Member States at regularly scheduled briefings in Geneva.
+- The Co-Chairs also brief Member States at regularly scheduled briefings in Geneva.

-Reports and other documents related to these meetings will be published promptly and can be accessed on our website.
+Reports and other documents related to these meetings are published promptly on our website.

 The Independent Panel is supported by its own independent Secretariat, based on the Geneva Health Campus.

 The Secretariat will prepare Panel meetings, produce and commission analytical reports and research at the request of the Panel, proactively maintain communication with and on behalf of the Co-Chairs and Panel, and provide day-to-day monitoring and follow-up on Panel priorities and recommendations.

 The Head of the Secretariat is Anders Nordström, who has taken leave as Ambassador for Global Health at the Swedish Ministry for Foreign Affairs for the duration of the Independent Panel.